-A CWPP should identify areas that need vegetative fuels removed to reduce wildfire risk and severity, suggest methods to reduce structural ignitability, and evaluate a community's firefighting capacity.
-This planning process helps unite communities by identifying their risk to wildfire, their community values, and their critical infrastructure.
-Factored together, these concerns should produce a prioritized list of vulnerable areas to be treated, as well as the potential treatment options.
+A CWPP should identify areas that need vegetation that will act as fuel for wildfire to be removed or managed to reduce wildfire risk and severity, suggest methods to reduce structural ignitability, and evaluate a community's firefighting capacity.
+This planning process helps unite communities by identifying their risk to wildfire, and engaging people in a process to articulate their community values, and identify critical infrastructure and possible post-fire threats.
+Factored together, these concerns are considered to produce a prioritized list of vulnerable areas for wildfire mitigation, including areas for hazardous fuels reduction and the potential treatment options.

-The CWPPs provide communities with opportunities to influence where and how federal agencies implement fuel reduction projects on federal lands, and the distribution of federal funds for projects on non-federal lands.
+The CWPPs provide communities with opportunities to influence where and how federal agencies implement fuel reduction projects on federal lands and the allocation of federal funds for projects on non-federal lands.
 Many funding options and grants require a jurisdiction to be included in a current and approved CWPP.
-This is especially relevant in 2022 as the USDA launched the \$1 billion Community Wildfire Defense Grant (CWDG) program, funded by the Infrastructure Investment and Jobs Act of 2021.
+This is still especially relevant in 2024 as the USDA continues to implement their \$1 billion Community Wildfire Defense Grant (CWDG) program, funded by the Infrastructure Investment and Jobs Act.
 Communities can apply for grants to update their CWPPs (up to \$250,000) or to implement projects provided the projects are specifically identified within their CWPP (up to \$10 million).
 This funding prioritizes communities that have high wildfire hazard potential, have been impacted by severe disasters, or are low income.
-Many New Mexico communities are eligible for to compete for the \$200 million federal funding allocated annually in FY22-FY26.
+Many New Mexico communities are eligible for funding and to date nearly \$40 million is awarded to CWPP updates and projects in our state.

 The communities listed within a CWPP are not a complete list of areas at risk from wildland fire.
 Each county or community preparing a CWPP has made a concerted effort to list all the communities or neighborhoods within their plan's boundaries.
-The Communities at Risk Subcommittee recognizes that some communities in New Mexico are not recommended by the county to be listed in a CWPP.
-The NM-FPTF encourages all counties and communities within New Mexico to be in a CWPP.
+The Task Force's Communities at Risk Subcommittee recognizes that some communities in New Mexico are not recommended by the county to be listed in a CWPP.
+However, the Task Force does encourage all counties and communities within New Mexico to be in a CWPP.

-How do I get started?
+How does a County or Community get started?

-A CWPP can take a variety of forms based on the publication "Preparing a Community Wildfire Protection Plan: A Handbook for Wildland-Urban Interface Communities", available at https://www.eforester.org/.
-Communities are encouraged to contact their local Forestry Division district office for assistance when developing or revising a CWPP and for information on Wildland Urban Interface Codes and fuel hazard reduction programs.
+A CWPP can take a variety of forms based on the publication "Preparing a Community Wildfire Protection Plan: A Handbook for Wildland-Urban Interface Communities", available at https://fireadapted.org/.
+Communities are encouraged to contact their local Forestry Division district office for assistance when developing or revising a CWPP, and for information on Wildland Urban Interface Codes and fuel hazard reduction programs.

-2022 ACCOMPLISHMENTS
+2024 ACCOMPLISHMENTS

-The NM-FPTF updated and adopted five CWPPs and one CWPP addendum (Rio Arriba County) for an updated project list.
-The 2022 totals are 64 CWPPs for New Mexico (see Table 1 for a list of plans).
-The NM-FPTF agrees that all CWPPs should be updated within five years of their adoption by the NM-FPTF.
-The requirements for updating a CWPP can be found on the Forestry Division website and District Foresters disseminate the requirements within their region.
+The Task Force updated and adopted three CWPPs in 2024 at the fall meeting.
+The 2024 totals are 65 CWPPs for New Mexico (see Table 1 for a list of plans) including one CWPP for each county and 32 additional locally specific CWPP.
+The Task Force agrees that all CWPPs should be updated within five years of their adoption.
+The requirements for updating a CWPP can be found on the Forestry Division website and Division personnel in each District disseminate the requirements to counties, communities and fire departments within their region.

-These 64 CWPPs identify 878 communities at risk from wildland fire.
-Of the 878 communities, 432 are listed as high risk, 291 are listed as medium risk, and 155 are listed as low risk from wildland fire (see Table 2).
+The 65 CWPPs identify 919 communities at risk from wildland fire.
+Of the 919 communities, 448 are listed as high risk, 312 are listed as medium risk, and 159 are listed as low risk from wildland fire (see Table 2).
+The increased number of communities at risk, from 913 communities in 2023 to 919 communities in 2024, is because the updated CWPP are more granular in the identification of community risks and project opportunities.